scoutapp/scout_apm_ruby_logging/README.md

   logs_monitor: true
   logs_ingest_key: ...
+  logs_capture_level: debug
 ```

 Deploy :rocket:

+## Docs
+For a complete list of configurations as well as additional information, visit our [docs](https://scoutapm.com/docs/ruby/log-management).

 ## Versions
 We currently maintain two versions: 2.x (Ruby 3.1+) and 1.x (2.6-3.3).
 These versions/branches have feature parity and a similar release cadence.